07bit122/indian-in-usa/README.md

 The core philosophy of this work is that for this demographic, building wealth is about more than just accumulating assets.
 It is about architecting a financial life that is resilient to immigration uncertainties, bridges the cultural gap between a "family-focused" Indian mindset and an "individual-focused" American one, and ultimately, builds a lasting legacy for the next generation.
 This journey requires a deliberate, multi-stage approach.
 This guide is structured to mirror that journey, moving from the foundational steps of establishing a financial life in America to the advanced strategies required for long-term, cross-border wealth management.
 It is a blueprint for transforming ambition into abundance, one strategic financial decision at a time.

+## Who is this for?

+Whether you're a grizzled investment veteran or a student that just kicked off your journey in the USA, you might find something interesting in here.
+I accept push requests.
+Please feel free to add any information that you may find valuable.

 ---

 # Part I: The Foundation - Setting Up Your Financial Life in America